 Families are now able to complete the Emergency Card form online through ParentVUE.
 Through the online emergency card form, families can update their student’s health information, emergency contacts, and upload health forms and immunization records.
 Families are also able to update their contact information including their phone number, email address, and mailing address.

 Note: If you already submitted a paper emergency card to your school, no further action is required.
 A step-by-step guide on how to complete the Emergency Card Form Online is posted in sfusd.edu/parentvue.

 SFUSD is working to set up a technology helpline for students.
 Please be patient as we build this support system out.
 If you have questions about your district-issued Chromebook or accessing SFUSD systems, contact:

-SFUSD Family Resource Link at 415.340.1716
+SFUSD Student and Family Resource Link at 415.340.1716